-- Broader knowledge and skills base should allow group to make better decisions than each member could have made on his/her own. - BUT ... group members tend to use discussions to communicate/advocate their own position, rather than to exchange information (of which other members may be unaware) to make a good decision. - Information supporting one's position is emphasized and repeated - With repetition, the position gains support (group moves toward - False consensus effect: Tendency to overestimate the extent to which - Once there is a predominant position, further information exchange becomes meaningless to members
+- Broader knowledge and skills base should allow group to make better decisions than each member could have made on his/her own. - BUT ... group members tend to use discussions to communicate/advocate their own position, rather than to exchange information (of which other members may be unaware) to make a good decision. - Information supporting one's position is emphasized and repeated - With repetition, the position gains support (group moves toward consensus) - False consensus effect: Tendency to overestimate the extent to which others share our views - Once there is a predominant position, further information exchange becomes meaningless to members